shiv-u/zeraignment/README.md

 - Then finally `python manage.py runserver localhost:8000`, then type http://localhost:8000/bhavcopy/ in your browser to view this app.

 ## Running using docker-compose -
-- If you want to run this app using docker-compose create a folder called marketinfo and move bhavcopyapp, db.sqlite3, manage.py, marketinfo, media inside the create directory.
-In `marketinfo/settings.p`y set `DOCKER = True`
+- If you want to run this app using docker-compose, checkout to docker-master branch
-- Then run `sudo docker-compose up --build`, then type http://localhost:8000/bhavcopy/ in your browser to view this app.
+- Then run `python marketinfo/manage.py ; sudo docker-compose up --build`, then type http://localhost:8000/bhavcopy/ in your browser to view this app.